The Best Contractors Tools & Equipment Insurance for 2026

 - Tools and equipment insurance is only offered as an add-on to a general liability policy; it cannot be purchased separately

-NEXT offers tools and equipment insurance as an add-on to its general liability insurance policy.
+ERGO Next offers tools and equipment insurance as an add-on to its general liability insurance policy.
 While this is convenient for businesses in need of both policies, it can be a downside for those who already have general liability coverage with another provider.
-But for small contractors in need of a comprehensive suite of commercial insurance, NEXT is an excellent choice.
+But for small contractors in need of a comprehensive suite of commercial insurance, ERGO Next is an excellent choice.

-NEXT’s primary goal is to simplify the process of acquiring and managing insurance for small businesses by enabling them to bring all their insurance needs under a single roof.
-By offering all of its policies online, NEXT claims that its customers can save up to 30% because of its low-cost model.
+ERGO Next’s primary goal is to simplify the process of acquiring and managing insurance for small businesses by enabling them to bring all their insurance needs under a single roof.
+By offering all of its policies online, ERGO Next claims that its customers can save up to 25% because of its low-cost model.

-Despite this online strategy, NEXT does still have licensed U.S.-based advisors available to talk to current and potential customers.
-And in general, customers are highly satisfied with the support they receive from NEXT.
-Based on data from the NAIC, NEXT receives significantly fewer customer complaints than average based on its size.
-Additionally, the company holds an A rating with the Better Business Bureau, indicating that it responds well to customer feedback when it does arise.
+Despite this online strategy, ERGO Next still has licensed U.S.-based advisors available to talk to current and potential customers.
+And in general, customers are highly satisfied with the support they receive from the company.
+Based on data from the NAIC, ERGO Next receives significantly fewer customer complaints than average based on its size.
+Additionally, the company is BBB-accredited and holds an A+ rating with a high star rating of 4.24 out of 5, indicating that it responds well to customer feedback when it does arise.
+The company also has an above average Trustpilot rating of 4.5 out of 5 stars.

 Chubb (Best for Large Firms & Heavy Equipment)